betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 # Extreme Co-Design
 Initially, about all that was known with any certainty was that a digital computer would be the centerpiece of a complex collection of GN&C sub-systems.
-More than year would pass before NASA finaly selected the Lunar Orbit Rendevious (LOR) mission plan involving two separately piloted and radically different vehicles each with its own AGC controlling a substantially different configuration of GN&C sub-systems.
+More than year would pass before NASA finally selected the Lunar Orbit Rendevous (LOR) mission plan involving two separately piloted and radically different vehicles each with its own AGC controlling a substantially different configuration of GN&C sub-systems.
 These would be the first digitally controlled, fly-by-wire vehicles ever created.
 At the heart of it all, AGC software would